DataDog/hiring-engineers/answers.md

 			self.gauge('my_metric',random.randint(0,1000))
 }

-##Change your check's collection interval so that it only submits the metric once every 45 seconds.
+## Change your check's collection interval so that it only submits the metric once every 45 seconds.
-##Bonus Question Can you change the collection interval without modifying the Python check file you created?
+## Bonus Question Can you change the collection interval without modifying the Python check file you created?

 In order to modify the collection interval without modifying the Python check file you have to change the yaml file of the check locate in : /etc/datadog-agent/conf.d/your_check/your_check.yaml

-you can see the (screenshot2.png) the Python check file, the yaml file and the check graph which show a new data each 45 sec.
+You can see in the (screenshot2.png) the Python check file, the yaml file and the check graph which show a new data each 45 sec.

-#Visualizing Data:
+# Visualizing Data:

-##Your custom metric scoped over your host.
+## Your custom metric scoped over your host.
-##Any metric from the Integration on your Database with the anomaly function applied.
+## Any metric from the Integration on your Database with the anomaly function applied.
-##Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+## Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-You will find in the (screenshot3.png) all the three graphs based on my_metric. concerning the script used I took screenshots of the differents json configuration of my graphs :
+You will find in the (screenshot3.png) all the three graphs based on my_metric.
+Concerning the script used I took screenshots of the differents json configuration of my graphs :
 	- my_metric (my_metric_config.png)
 	- anomaly of my_metric (anomaly_config.png)
 	- sum_my_metric (my_metric_sum_config.png)

-##Set the Timeboard's timeframe to the past 5 minutes
+## Set the Timeboard's timeframe to the past 5 minutes
-##Take a snapshot of this graph and use the @ notation to send it to yourself.
+## Take a snapshot of this graph and use the @ notation to send it to yourself.

 On the (screenshot4.png), you will see the timeboard showing the value of my_metric for the last 5 minutes and my snapshot.

-##Bonus Question: What is the Anomaly graph displaying?
+## Bonus Question: What is the Anomaly graph displaying?

 The anomaly graph is displaying the trend of the metric, hightlighning when the value doesn't match the trend

-#Monitoring Data
+# Monitoring Data

 On the (screenshot5.png), you will find the configuration of the monitor :
 	- the alert threshold,